PRESTRESSED CONCRETE BRIDGE DESIGN - 2022/3

 Methods of Teaching / Learning

 Teaching on this module addresses both the development of knowledge and skills.
-Teaching takes place using lectures as well as tutorials.
+Learning takes place through reading material and captured content.
+The tutorial sessions are used to apply the theory on design problems.
 The assignment work is crucial in the development of skills.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.